MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 ```

 I typically use `help <command name>` with the **Full** or **Online** parameter.
 If you only have an
-interest in the examples, use the **Examples** parameter; if you only have an interest in a specific
+interest in the examples, use the **Examples** parameter.
+If you only have an interest in a specific
 parameter, use the **Parameter** parameter.

-When the **ShowWindow** parameter is used, it opens the help article in a separate searchable window
+When you use the **ShowWindow** parameter, it displays the help content in a separate searchable
-that can be placed on a different monitor if you have multiple monitors.
-However, the **ShowWindow**
+window.
+You can move that window to a different monitor if you have multiple monitors.
+However, the
-parameter has a known bug that might prevent it from displaying the entire help article.
-The
+**ShowWindow** parameter has a known bug that might prevent it from displaying the entire help
-**ShowWindow** parameter also requires an operating system with a Graphical User Interface (GUI).
-It
+article.
+The **ShowWindow** parameter also requires an operating system with a Graphical User
-returns an error if you attempt to use it on Windows Server installed with the server core
+Interface (GUI).
+It returns an error when you attempt to use it on Windows Server Core.
-installation option.

-If you want the help article in a separate window and have internet access, use the **Online**
+If you have internet access, you can use the **Online** parameter instead.
+The **Online** parameter
-parameter instead.
-The **Online** parameter opens the help article with the most up-to-date content
+opens the help article in your default web browser.
+The online content is the most up-to-date
-in your default web browser, allowing you to search it and navigate to other help articles.
+content.
+The browser allows you to search the help content and view other, related help articles.

+> [!NOTE]
+> The **Online** parameter isn't supported for **About** articles.

 ```powershell
 help Get-Command -Online